-The Clinical Ayurvedic Specialist Part 1 Program includes the study of the classical ayurvedic understanding of disease within each system of the body as well as an overview of the western understanding.
-Through in depth studies in each module, students are taken on a clinical journey of understanding how to manage disease.
+The Clinical Ayurvedic Medicine Course (formerly Clinical Ayurvedic Specialist 1 / CAS1) includes the study of the classical ayurvedic understanding of disease within each system of the body as well as an overview of the western understanding.
+Through in-depth studies in each module, students are taken on a clinical journey of understanding how to manage disease.
 At this level students receive additional extensive knowledge of panchakarma and herbal medicine including extensive herbal formula design.
-These students will be able to design herbal formulas that are specific to a clients dosha in conjunction with the clients specific state of disease.
+These students will be able to design herbal formulas that are specific to a client’s dosha in conjunction with the client’s specific state of disease.

 Classes and Curriculum

-The following modules are completed in the Clinical Ayurvedic Specialist Part 1 program.
+The following modules are completed in the Clinical Ayurvedic Medicine program.

 - Module 1: Advanced Herbalism

 - Module 3: Panchakarma Theory

 - Module 4: Diseases and Ayurvedic Management of the Digestive System 1

 - Module 5: Diseases and Ayurvedic Management of the Digestive System 2

 - Module 6: Diseases and Ayurvedic Management of the Respiratory System

 - Module 7: Diseases and Ayurvedic Management of the Urinary System